ipython-books/python-for-newbies/Guide.md

 You'll not only learn the essentials of the Python programming language, you'll also learn how to install it on your computer, how to organize your code, how to use a text editor, and so on.
 Many beginners find that the most important barrier to entry is not the language itself (which is quite simple), but everything that comes *before*.
 How to install it.
 Where to put the darned code.
 How to use the command-line.
 We'll cover all of these things here.

-## Lesson 1: know your operating system
+## Table of contents

+There are two parts.
+In the first part, we'll cover the fundamental tools you'll need to know before you can actually start coding.
+You don't have to learn them, but you're highly encouraged to take the time to do it.

+In the second part, we'll cover the basics of the Python language.

+### Part 1: setting up your computer

+The first three lessons cover three essential tools:

+* The **command-line interface**: you can hardly avoid it when you learn to program.
+* **Conda**: not strictly required, this program will make your life easier when you'll install Python packages.
+* The **IPython notebook**: this tool makes programming more accessible.

+Part 2 assumes knowledge of these three tools.

+Lessons 4 and 5 are for those who want to learn best coding practices, by using a text editor and a version control system.
+If you want to get more quickly to actual Python programming, you can skip them on first reading and go directly to part 2.

-## Lesson 2: use the command-line interface
+* Lesson 1: using the command-line interface

-## Lesson 3: install Python with conda
+* Lesson 2: installing Python with conda

-## Lesson 4: code in Python

-## Lesson 5: code in your browser with the IPython notebook
+* Lesson 3: coding in your browser with the IPython notebook

-## Lesson 6: use a text editor
+* Lesson 4: using a text editor

-## Lesson 7: save your code with Git
+* Lesson 5: saving your code with Git

+### Part 2: learning Python

+* Lesson 6: discovering Python
+* Lesson 7: interacting with your operating system
+* Lesson 8: looping over things
+* Lesson 9: creating functions
+* Lesson 10: creating modules